 The interest rate banks charge their most creditworthy commercial customers.

 The loan amount you borrowed plus any capitalized interest.

-A defaulted loan is rehabilitated if the borrower makes nine voluntary, reasonable, and affordable monthly payments within twenty days of the due date during ten consecutive months.
+A loan that was removed from default because the borrower made nine voluntary, reasonable, and affordable monthly payments within twenty days of the due date during ten consecutive months.